 Accessibility Statement

-This statement applies to content published on the https://doddington-whisby.parish.lincolnshire.gov.uk/ domain.
+This statement applies to content published on the https://doddington-whisby.parish.lincolnshire.gov.uk/ domain, it does not apply to content on any subdomains.

-This website is run by Lincolnshire County Council on behalf of Doddington and Whisby Parish Council.
-It is designed to be used by as many people as possible.
+This website is designed by Lincolnshire County Council and is to be used by as many people as possible.
 The text should be clear and simple to understand.
 You should be able to:

 How accessible is this website?